Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails

-\subsubsection{Results}
+\subsection{Results}

-\textbf{AI agents without guardrails are unsafe on policies that symbolic guardrails can enforce.} As shown in Tables~\ref{tab:tau2}–\ref{tab:medagentbench-adversarial}, policy violations are common across all agents and all benchmarks without symbolic guardrails: 20\% to 78\% of task executions violate at least one symbolically enforceable policy.
-As expected, violations are more frequent on adversarial tasks (Table~\ref{tab:medagentbench-adversarial}) and less frequent for stronger models, as seen in the comparison between GPT-4o and GPT-5 in Table~\ref{tab:tau2}.
-Still, policy violations occur in every experimental condition without guardrails.
-By contrast, such violations are impossible by construction in the guardrail condition, and the difference is statistically significant ($p = 0.00$ in all cases).
-This result is also consistent with the metric $r_{policy}$ reported in CAR-bench in Table~\ref{tab:CAR-bench}, where policy violation is evaluated partially by an LLM judge ($p=0.00$ comparing \textit{baseline} and \textit{guardrail} tools).
+\textbf{AI agents without guardrails violate requirements that symbolic guardrails can enforce.} As shown in \tablename~\ref{tab:study3_results}, policy violations are common across all settings without symbolic guardrails: 20\% to 78\% of task executions violate symbolically enforceable requirements.
+Violations are more frequent on adversarial tasks (\tablename~\ref{tab:medagentbench}) and for weaker models (compare GPT-4o and GPT-5 in \tablename~\ref{tab:tau2}), but occur under every condition without guardrails.
+Under the \textit{guardrail} condition, such violations are prevented by construction, and the difference is statistically significant ($p<0.01$ in all cases).
+AR-bench's $r_{policy}$ metric (\tablename~\ref{tab:CAR-bench}), evaluated in part by an LLM judge, shows the same pattern ($p<0.01$).

-\textbf{Symbolic guardrails do not sacrifice agent utility.} As shown in Tables~\ref{tab:tau2}-\ref{tab:medagentbench-original}, utility increase under enforced guardrails in all three benchmarks, although some improvements are not statistically significant ($p = 0.18$ in $\tau^2$-Bench for GPT-4o, $p = 1.00$ in $\tau^2$-Bench for GPT-5, $p=0.00$ in CAR-bench, $p = 0.27$ in MedAgentBench for \textit{raw} tools, and $p = 0.00$ in MedAgentBench for \textit{baseline} tools, respectively).
-Overall, they suggest that symbolic enforcement is unlikely to harm utility and may even improve it.
+\textbf{Symbolic guardrails do not sacrifice agent utility.} As shown in \tablename~\ref{tab:study3_results}, utility increases under the \textit{guardrail} condition across all datasets, though several improvements are not statistically significant ($p=0.18$ for GPT-4o and $p=1.00$ for GPT-5 on $\tau^2$-Bench; $p<0.01$ on CAR-bench; $p=0.27$ vs. \textit{raw} and $p<0.01$ vs. \textit{baseline} on MedAgentBench).
+Overall, the results suggest that symbolic enforcement is unlikely to harm utility and may improve it.

-\subsubsection{Discussion}
+\subsection{Discussion}